IZotope

 iZotope, Inc. is an audio technology company based in Cambridge, Massachusetts, United States. iZotope develops professional audio software for audio recording, mixing, broadcast, sound design, and mastering which can be used in wide range of digital audio workstation (DAW) programs.
 In addition, iZotope creates and licenses audio DSP technology including noise reduction, sample rate conversion, dithering, time stretching, and audio enhancement to hardware and software companies in the consumer and pro audio industries.

-In 2023 iZotope was acquired by Native Instruments.
+In 2023, iZotope was acquired by Native Instruments.
+In 2026, after Native Instruments was acquired by InMusic, iZotope was acquired by Boris FX.